*As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 My idea was to try to make some kind of hanging light with it, like this one (which costs $169)…

 We took the light apart and carefully tried to fit it into the orb.
-I had my doubts but, wouldn’t you know it fit!
-We took it back out, I cleaned it all up and threw a coat of spray painted on it.
+I had my doubts but it ended up fitting!
+We took it back out, I cleaned it all up and threw a coat of oil rubbed bronze spray paint on it.

-I also painted the old and discolored plastic candle sleeves.
+I also painted the old and discolored plastic candle sleeves, with the same bronze spray paint.

-The hubs drilled a hole in the orb so that we could attach the rod to the light.
+The hubs drilled a hole in the orb so that I could attach the rod to the light.

 We carefully tucked the light back into the orb and hung it up.
-It is perfect for the room, just the right scale and I love how it looks.
+It is perfect for the room, just the right scale and I love how it looked.

 I think that it’ll look great with my antique armoire and the wall planking.
 I could always knock of the rust and paint it but I’m really loving it as it is.
 Plus it only cost me a total of $24.99! 🙂